safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 At the moment there is one big problem that stops this from working.
 The PointOnAreaOverlayer transformer is a Group-Based transformer, sometimes called a "blocker".
 It will hold on to features until it has finished being fed them, before outputting any data.
 In our case we want to make it Feature-Based; i.e. it will process each message at once.

-So, open the PointOnAreaOverlayer parameters and set Areas First to Yes:
+So, inspect the PointOnAreaOverlayer parameters and set Areas First to Yes:

 ![](./Images/Img4.458.Ex6.PointOnAreaParameters.png)

 This tells the transformer that all area features (buffered stations) will be first to arrive, therefore any point features (message locations) can be processed immediately.

 However, we have to ensure that the transit features will arrive first.
-Therefore open the Creator transformer parameters and set Create at End to Yes:
+Therefore inspect the transformer parameters for the Creator transformer and set Create at End to Yes:

 ![](./Images/Img4.459.Ex6.CreatorParameters.png)

 Now, all being well, the transit features will arrive first at the PointOnAreaOverlayer transformer.

 Finally, add a Tester transformer after the PointOnAreaOverlayer.
-Set up the test to check for _overlaps > 0 (i.e. where the message location falls inside a transit station buffer).
+Set up the test to check for &#95;overlaps &gt; 0 (i.e. where the message location falls inside a transit station buffer).
 Connect some Logger transformers to the Tester output ports:

 ![](./Images/Img4.460.Ex6.TesterToFilterMessages.png)